 Plaintiffs who cannot find a lawyer who will work on a contingent fee, or who have significant personal expenses during the pendency of their case, may need to look for additional sources of funding.

 For ethical reasons, lawyers cannot lend money to their clients.
-For clients who require funds during the litigation process, whether to meet their personal expenses, to pay their attorneys, or to pay for medical care and treatment, it is necessary to find other funding options.
-Among the available options:
+Clients who require funds during the litigation process, whether to meet their personal expenses, to pay their attorneys, or to pay for medical care and treatment, must try to find other funding options.

-Lawsuit loans are normally offered as non-recourse financing, meaning that you will never have to repay more than your share of the recovery, and if your case is dismissed or a jury finds for the defendant you don't have to repay anything.
-However, the fees associated with litigation funding of this type are high, so you should take great care in selecting a litigation funding company, and should both consult your own lawyer and ask appropriate questions before signing a contract with any company.
+Lawsuit loans are normally offered as non-recourse financing, meaning that you will never have to repay more than your share of the amount recovered in a settlement or verdict.
+If your case is dismissed or a jury finds for the defendant you don't have to repay anything.
+However, the fees associated with litigation funding of this type are very high.
+You should take great care in selecting a litigation funding company, and should both consult your own lawyer and ask appropriate questions before signing a contract with any lawsuit financing company.